wetzler/Learn/Class 1 - Intro to Event Data/README.md

 Agenda:
 -------

-We'll walk through some slides to introduce analytics concepts and work on exercises throughout the course.
+We'll walk through some slides to introduce analytics concepts and work on exercises throughout.
 Summary of course exercises:

 * Exercise 1: Think of a goal for the product you are working on right now.